 an opportunity to make such written representations to it as the bishop concerned may consider appropriate to the deliberations of the Committee.

-In addition to the opportunity to make written representations, the Reports Investigation Committee may, in its absolute discretion, give the Reports Administrator, the bishop concerned, and the Reporting Party a non-adversarial opportunity to be heard before it.
+In addition to the opportunity to make written representations, the Reports Investigation Committee may, in its absolute discretion, give the Reports Administrator, the bishop concerned, and the Reporting Party a non-adversarial opportunity to be heard before the Committee.
 If the Reports Investigation Committee gives this opportunity to any of such persons, it must offer a like but separate opportunity to each of them.
+All such oral responses must be given under oath.

 The Reports Investigation Committee may communicate with additional persons who might have relevant information concerning the conduct alleged in the Report, and it may give such additional persons an opportunity to make written representations to it.
 In addition, if the Reports Investigation Committee has provided a non-adversarial opportunity to be heard before it under section 3.4 of this canon, it may, in its absolute discretion, provide to any of such additional persons a like but separate opportunity.